AI4Finance-Foundation/FinRL-Meta/README.md

 1. FinRL-Meta separates financial data processing from the design pipeline of DRL-based strategy and provides open-source data engineering tools for financial big data.
 2. FinRL-Meta provides hundreds of market environments for various trading tasks.
 3. FinRL-Meta enables multiprocessing simulation and training by exploiting thousands of GPU cores.
+4. FinRL-Meta provides tens of demos and tutorials, and also benchmarks that reproduce related papers.

 Also called **Neo_FinRL**: **N**ear real-market **E**nvironments f**o**r data-driven **Fin**ancial **R**einforcement **L**earning.